reflectoring/reflectoring.github.io/content/blog/2023/2023-03-31-serialize-deserialize-with-jsonview.md

     }
 }
 ````
-`SerializationConfig` and `DeserializationConfig` classes contain baseline configurations for serialization and deserialization process respectively.
+`SerializationConfig` and `DeserializationConfig` classes contain baseline configurations for serialization and deserialization processes respectively.
 **When the ObjectMapper's `MapperFeature.DEFAULT_VIEW_INCLUSION` value is enabled, it automatically applies to both serialization and deserialization process.**
 We can override this value to apply to either serialization only or deserialization only (if required by enabling or disabling the MapperFeature configuration) using `SerializationConfig` and `DeserializationConfig` classes respectively.
 We will take a look at its configuration in the further sections.